 A simple, colorful and delicious Caprese Salad with Yellow Beets drizzled with balsamic vinegar.
 A summer salad that you could eat all year long or at least all day long.

 This salad is long overdue and it is so easy, so delicious, so summer, so ‘I could eat this every day’.
 Everybody knows how to make a Caprese Salad and I always recommend to using Buffalo Mozzarella, if you can find it.
-The only thing with the Buffalo Mozzarella is that there is no way back, you will be hooked, I am warning you ahead of time.
+The only thing with the Buffalo Mozzarella is that there is no way back, you will be hooked, I am warning you.

 I twisted the Caprese Salad by using 4 major ingredients: tomatoes, mozzarella, fresh basil and yellow beets: Caprese Salad with Yellow Beets.

 Some salt and pepper and a drizzle of balsamic vinegar.
 Use a good balsamic; it makes all the difference.
 Quite simple isn’t it.
 There are many options to divert from the traditional Caprese Salad and still capture the essence.
 For example Cantaloupe Caprese Salad or the Bulgur Wheat Caprese Salad.

 In order to make the Caprese Salad with Yellow Beets you’ll need to cook the raw beets.
 You can also decide to roast them in the oven, but that requires a little bit more work.
 Cook the beets in water with salt, skin and all, just cut of the leaves.
 Cook the 3-4 beets for about 30 minutes.
 Size will determine how many you’ll need and how long you’ll need to cook them.
 The beets are done when you can just insert a knife or fork easily.
 Don’t overcook them, some bite left in the beets is nice.